Emergency Procedure

 The ponies were all good today.

-Drinking water was available near the fire hydrant sign and in the surrounding area where it trickles into, although the supply has noticeably reduced in recent days.
-The pond still had water, but at the lowest level I’ve seen.
+Fresh drinking water was available near the fire hydrant sign and in the surrounding area where it trickles into.
+The supply has returned to normal levels after being reduced for a few days.
+The pond still had water too, but the ponies continue to prefer drinking from the hydrant.

 The ponies were all good today.